WeibelLab/hxi-website/content/authors/chen-chen/_index.md

 - Ph.D Students and Postdocs

 ---
-Chen Chen is a Ph.D. student in the Department of Computer Science and Engineering at UC San Diego.
-His research focus on designing novel input tools, methods, and techniques to enable a more accessible and usable Human-XR Interactions, for general users and domain experts.
+I’m a Computer Science Ph.D. student from the University of California San Diego, affiliating with the Department of Computer Science and Engineering, The Design Lab and The Human-centered eXtended Intelligence Research Lab.
+My research is on Human-Computer Interactions (HCI), where I work on designing eXtended Reality (XR) User Interfaces and Conversational User Interfaces for Healthcare and General Workspaces.
+I was also a former Research Scientist Intern at Adobe Research.
+And my work has been awarded with Qualcomm Innovation Fellowship (Finalist) in 2019, and Adobe Research Fellowship (Finalist) in 2022.

-Personal Website: <a href="https://chen-chen.me/">https://chen-chen.me/</a>
+Feel free to contact me by my email: chenchen@ucsd.edu.